thomazeau/jgrecipes/docs/BananaBread-SourCream.md

 - Add mashed bananas, sour cream, eggs, and vanilla; continue to beat until well-blended.
 - In a medium stainless bowl, mix dry ingredients, then combine into wet mix.
 Stir in walnuts and chocolate chips, then place batter into the prepared pans.
 - Bake @ 300℉ for 75 minutes or until a toothpick inserted in center comes out clean.
+- Prepare the sweet glaze icing and then spread it on the bread right after it comes out of the oven.

 <!--
 ## Notes